What is Laminitis?

 When your horse/pony has had laminitis you should feed at least 1% of body weight as forage ie hay and or oat straw.
 Split this into frequent meals and feed him small meals.

 Feed a suitable supplement to provide all the necessary vitamins and minerals.
-As your horse/pony recovers consider the following to decrease risk of another attack.
+As your horse/pony recovers consider the following to decrease the risk of another attack.

-Keep cereals in the diet to a minimum and use slow releasing energy sources such as fibre and oil.
+Keep cereals in the diet to a minimum and use slow-releasing energy sources such as fibre and oil.

 Now I am sure you have gone gaga reading all this.
 Just simply break this advice down in to bite size pieces and keep it simple and you will be ok.